 - If the goal is qualitative, you can choose a scale as the system and something like 1-10 for the measurement unit.

-3. Choose the frequency.
+3. Choose the Frequency

 Lastly, determine how often you’ll check in on the progress you’re making on your goal.
 You may feel that it’s more effective to provide measurements towards the goals you try to hit each week (for example: lose one pound each week).
-Just be sure you give yourself room to make adjustments based on the data you receive at your check-ins.
+Just be sure you give yourself room to adjust based on the data you receive at your check-ins.

 The Bottom Line